 September saw UK equity markets post a very uneven performance.
-The FTSE 100 ended the month ahead 1.19%, supported by strong performances in the both the Oil & Gas and Mining sectors.
-However the more domestically-orientated FTSE 250 and AIM posted losses of 1.56% and 0.38% respectively.
+The UK top 100 companies ended the month ahead 1.19%, supported by strong performances in the both the Oil & Gas and Mining sectors.
+However the more domestically-orientated UK top 250 and AIM posted losses of 1.56% and 0.38% respectively.
 Earnings momentum continued to cool and the market is becoming increasingly concerned about the outcome of Brexit.

 Despite this, the UK economy continues to perform resiliently and, on balance, incoming data somewhat exceeded expectations.
 However, inflation indicators also ticked up more than expected.